Quasi-spiral solution to the mixed intracluster medium and the universal entropy profile of galaxy clusters: Spiral ICM model

 decoupling into two separate equations.
 One equation determines the geometry of the discontinuity,

 where $c_s$ is the unperturbed sound speed.
 The second equation determines the spiral thermal structure,

 The dimensionless coupling constant $\xi$ is positive because $g$ and (for our spiral orientation) $\partial_r\phi_d$ are both negative.
-Equation \eqref{eq:NSrr} implies that $\partial_r\phi_d$ is proportional to $\xi$, so this parameter controls the tightness of the spiral: a higher $\xi$ yields a tighter spiral.
+Equation \eqref{eq:NSrr} implies that $\partial_r\phi_d$ is proportional to $\xi$, so this parameter controls the tightness of the spiral: a larger $\xi$ yields a tighter spiral.

-As $A(t;r,\theta,\phi_d+\delta\phi)/A_0(r)$ is assumed above to depend only on $\delta \phi$, the thermal fractional contrasts across the discontinuity, such as the density contrast $q$, are constant throughout the discontinuity.
+As $A(t;r,\theta,\phi_d+\delta\phi)/A_0(r)$ is assumed above to depend only on $\delta \phi$, the fractional contrast of each quantity $A$ across the discontinuity, and in particular the CF density contrast $q$, is constant throughout the discontinuity surface.
 Such a simple description of the system is useful, but only approximate; in particular, the contrasts must vanish before reaching the $\theta\in\{0,\pi\}$ poles, otherwise a non-trivial discontinuity would terminate at a point.
 A simple generalization of the self-similar spiral \eqref{eq:SSSAnsatz} is to admit also a $\theta$ dependence, such that $\delta A=\delta A(\theta,\delta \phi)$, in which case the fractional contrasts do depend (only) on $\theta$.
 Here, Eqs.~\eqref{eq:NSr2}--\eqref{eq:NSrY} remain valid, but $\xi$ may become a function of $\theta$.
 Nevertheless, if $\delta P(\theta,\delta\phi)$ is separable, then Eq.~\eqref{eq:NSr2} indicates that $\xi$ remains a constant.
 In such a case, and more generally when the $\theta$ dependence of $\xi(\theta)$ is negligible, the following analysis remains qualitatively unchanged.
-In particular, the self-similar spiral picture below generalizes to a $\delta A(\theta,\delta \phi)$ thermal structure, simply by multiplying $\delta \rho(\delta\phi)$ and $\delta P(\delta\phi)$ by a universal function $\Theta(\theta)$.
-Then $q\propto \Theta(\theta)$, where $\Theta(0)=\Theta(\pi)=0$.
-For simplicity, in the following we adopt a constant $\Theta(\theta)=1$, postponing a generalization to future work (Ghosh et al. 2022).
+In particular, the self-similar spiral picture below generalizes $\delta A(\delta\phi)$ to $\delta A(\theta,\delta \phi)$, simply by multiplying $\delta \rho(\delta\phi)$ and $\delta P(\delta\phi)$ by a universal function $\Theta(\theta)$.
+Then $q\propto \Theta(\theta)$ approaches unity as $\theta\to\{0,\pi\}$.
+For simplicity, in the following we adopt a constant $\Theta(\theta)=1$, postponing a generalization to future work (Ghosh et al., in prep.).